golangci/golangci-lint/docs/content/docs/welcome/_index.md

 weight: 1
 ---

-Welcome to the quickstart of  golangci-lint, where you'll find step-by-step guides to help you get up and running smoothly.
+This quickstart guide provides step-by-step instructions to help you install, configure, and begin using `golangci-lint` efficiently.

 <!--more-->